paulinavonstackelberg/ValidatingMIRegularized/README.md

 | `caret`     | 6.0-86   | Splitting the data into folds for cross-validation   |
 | `pROC`      | 1.17.0.1 | Calculating the AUC                                  |

-## Ethical approval
+## Permission and access

 This simulation study was approved by the Ethics Committee at Utrecht University (registration number 21-0473).
 The corresponding PDF can be found in the folder `Documents`.
 The data are stored in the archives belonging to Utrecht University for a minimum duration of 10 years.
+All code is available via [Github](https://github.com/paulinavonstackelberg/ValidatingMIRegularized).